Steve Marino (golfer): Early life

+Amateur career

+Marino received a golf scholarship to the University of Virginia in Charlottesville.
+At the end of his freshman year, he won the 1999 Virginia Amateur championship.
+He was a member of the Beta Theta Pi fraternity.
+Marino graduated from the university in 2002 with a degree in sociology.

-Early professional career
+Professional career

 Marino embarked on his professional career in 2002 on the Tar Heel Tour, and moved to Florida to practice and play year-round.
 He qualified for the Canadian Tour for the 2003 season, and went to Canada again in 2004, but then headed back to Florida.
 There he played on the Golden Bear Tour, a developmental circuit backed by Jack Nicklaus in which all the events were within 60 miles (100 km) of West Palm Beach, near where he lived then (and now).

 Before reaching the PGA Tour, Marino won the 2006 Sidney Frank Memorial Gateway Tour Championship, where he carded a 13-under-par 59 during the third round.
 It was his second Gateway Tour win of 2006.
 Marino was a Monday qualifier on the Nationwide Tour in 2006, where he earned $134,000 and finished 42nd on the money list, which was insufficient to earn a PGA Tour card.
 Instead, he qualified through the six-round qualifying school in December, earning his card for the 2007 season.